Fruit Felt Ornaments for the Tree

 I did the sewing during a movie night, so it was fun and creative and relaxing.
 I didn’t worry that they looked perfect; they don’t.
 But, that’s part of their whimsy.

-How to Make Fruit of the Spirit Christmas Ornaments for the Tree:
+How to Make Felt Ornaments for the Christmas Tree:

 - Fruit of the Spirit Ornament Printable